 The findings yield several interesting insights.
 The first striking detail is the fact that no negative metaphors were formulated regarding learning or homeschooling, while over half of the metaphors regarding school education were negative.
 This might indicate that homeschooled students have negative views on school education, which could partly stem from their attempt to justify the fact that they do not attend school.
 Their approach to school education may also be a reflection of their parents’ approach, as many studies indicate that parents’ choice to homeschool stems, among other things, from criticism of school education.

-It is also interesting to note that all three questions prompted food-related metaphors.
+It is also interesting to note that all three questions (on learning, homeschooling and school education) prompted food-related metaphors.
 With regards to the question on learning the metaphor was positive, with regards to homeschooling the metaphors were neutral, and with regards to school education the metaphor was negative.
 Generally, food has a positive connotation in the daily life of human beings – it is an essential resource used for survival, growth, and development.
 Sufficient access to food helps societies develop intellectually and technologically, and in many cases is associated with positive individual experiences (Aarnio & Lindeman 2004; Batat et al., 2018; Dachner & Tarasuk, 2002; Rosin, 2005; Rozin, Fischler, Imada, Sarubin, & Wrzesniewski, 1999).

 The food-related metaphors suggest that the interviewees have a positive attitude toward learning in general, but when tested against their actual circumstances, this attitude receives a neutral value in the homeschooling context and a negative value in the school education context.
 Through the lens of the food-related metaphors, it appears that participants’ idealized view on learning is mitigated when they discuss homeschooling and further mitigated when they discuss school education (the latter is described as a “rotten apple,” beautiful on the outside but bitter on the inside).
 In other words, the responses reflect a gradient ranging from utopian (learning in general), to good (homeschooling), to less good (school education).
-The uniqueness of these findings as well as others in this article is in their capacity to reflect attitudes among teenagers, and moreover, attitudes formulated not as a response to direct questions but as an analogy that allows a mapping of one experience using terminology from a different experience.
+It is important to remember that these findings, as well as others in this article, reflect attitudes among teenagers, and moreover, attitudes formulated not as a response to direct questions but as an analogy that allows a mapping of one experience using terminology from a different experience.

 A similar pattern can be noted regarding the meta-category of movement, which was prompted in response to all three questions (on learning, homeschooling, and school education).
 Here too, metaphors for learning in general were positive, those for homeschooling were positive or neutral, and those for school education were neutral and negative.
 As with the food metaphors, it appears that the positive view of learning in general is progressively mitigated in the different contexts, lessening when participants discuss homeschooling and even more so when they discuss school education.

 The above insights regarding the meta-categories of food and movement might indicate that the interviewees’ have a desired view on learning, which is partially realized through homeschooling and which they believe would be more minimally realized through school education.